 Districts may purchase specialized software for presentations, hire outside consultants or specialized presenters, or additional professional development and curriculum services through the ITS Model Schools CoSer.

-Itinerant Staff
+► Itinerant Staff

-Itinerant Computer Education Specialists will facilitate the integration of instructional technology as a teaching tool, intervention tool, and assessment tool.
-ITS: Model Schools staff supports educators with instructional practices that strengthen student skills and proficiencies through the integration of technology.
+Itinerant Computer Education Specialists are 12 month employees who will facilitate the integration of instructional technology as a teaching tool, intervention tool, and assessment tool.
+ITS: Model